ViriCruz/Fakebook/README.md

 > This is part of the Final Project in The Odin Project’s Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project and requirement from Microverse Program.

-This project is a facebook replica with just the core functionality: basic user functionality plus posting, commenting and adding friends.
+This project is a Facebook replica with just the core functionality: basic user functionality plus posting, commenting and adding friends.
 ![Example screenshot](https://i.postimg.cc/bv2xb5Gn/Capture.png)